-The pineal gland lies outside of the blood-brain barrier in an area of the brain where blood flow is weaker.
-This seems to make the pineal gland a landing site for calcium and fluoride particulates.
-(10)
+The pineal gland lies outside the blood-brain barrier in an area of the brain where blood flow is weaker.
+This seems to make the pineal gland a landing site for calcium and fluoride particulates.10

-With emerging science pointing at the health risks of chronic disruption of the circadian clock as a result of shift work, there is renewed interest in maintaining healthy function of the pineal gland.
-(3,4)
+With emerging science pointing to the health risks of chronic disruption of the circadian clock as a result of shift work, there is renewed interest in maintaining healthy function of the pineal gland.3,4

-Sunlight is processed through the retina of the eyes, and that information, in the form of light, travels to the suprachiasmatic nucleus of the hypothalamus, which informs the pineal gland on how to regulate our hormones based on the circadian rhythms.
-For the pineal gland to be activated, it cannot have too much or too little light, it has to be just the right amount.
-(1)
+Sunlight is processed through the retina of the eyes, and that information, in the form of light, travels to the suprachiasmatic nucleus of the hypothalamus, which informs the pineal gland how to regulate our hormones.
+For the pineal gland to be activated, it cannot have too much or too little light; it has to be just the right amount.1

 In mammals, the pineal gland regulates sex hormones and the seasonal nature of mating.
-In one study, when bears lost pineal function, the normal reproductive cycle of bearing young in the spring was lost.
+In one study, when bears lost pineal function, normal reproductive cycles of bearing young in the spring were lost.
 This cycle of seasonal fertility is critical for species survival.

-The proper production of melatonin through the pineal gland is closely linked to heart, brain, mood, and immune health, as well as longevity and healthy sleep.
-(4)
+Proper production of melatonin through the pineal gland is closely linked to heart, brain, mood, and immune health, as well as longevity and healthy sleep.4

 Iodine Flushes Fluoride

-While the incidence of iodine deficiency in the U.S. has lowered in recent years, it is still a global health concern according to the World Health Organization.
-(12) In particular, those who limit meat, dairy, and commercial iodized salt are still at risk.
-A study from 1998 showed that iodine levels have decreased by 50% in the general population over the past 30 years.
-(16)
+While the incidence of iodine deficiency in the US has lowered in recent years, it is still a global health concern according to the World Health Organization.12 In particular, those who limit meat, dairy, and commercial iodized salt are still at risk.
+A study from 1998 showed iodine levels had decreased 50% in the general population over the previous 30 years.16

-In numerous studies, iodine supplementation was found to significantly increase the urinary detoxification of both fluoride and bromide.
-(6)
+In numerous studies, iodine supplementation was found to significantly increase urinary detoxification of both fluoride and bromide.6

 In another study, when fluoride levels were high in drinking water, there was a significant reduction in thyroid function, and the effect was worsened when there was an iodine deficiency.

-In fact, when iodine levels were normal, there was minimal effect from the fluoridated water.
-(5,6)
+In fact, when iodine levels were normal, there was minimal effect from fluoridated water.5,6

-Research has indicated that the current RDA for iodine, at 150mcg per day, may be too low.
+Research indicates that the current RDA for iodine, at 150mcg per day, may be too low.

-In Japan, the rates of breast and hormonal health are some of the greatest in the world.
-This may be connected to their daily iodine intake.
+In Japan, rates of breast and hormonal health are some of the greatest in the world.
+This may be connected to their iodine intake.
 While our RDA is just 15% of 1 milligram, reports on the iodine intake for the average Japanese person varies.
-Early studies suggest their daily iodine intake at 14-15 milligrams (17) while others suggest their daily intake is 336 micrograms.
-(18)
+Early studies estimate their daily iodine intake at 14-15 milligrams,17 while others suggest their daily intake is 336 micrograms.18

-After reviewing much of the current science available, the average intake ranges from 1-3 milligrams (1000-3000 micrograms) per day, which is the dose that studies suggest supports optimal breast health.
-(17)
+After reviewing much of the current science available, I estimate the average intake ranges from 1-3 milligrams (1000-3000 micrograms) per day, which is the dose that studies suggest supports optimal breast health.17

-To achieve optimal breast health and thyroid support from iodine supplementation, I suggest one capsule of LifeSpa’s Iodine HP (12.5mg) once every 2 weeks.
-One large dose of iodine mimics a large sea vegetable meal that helps to flush accumulated toxic halogens like fluoride, bromide, and chloride our through the urine.
-(13)
+To detox the pineal gland, achieve optimal breast health, and receive thyroid support from iodine supplementation, I suggest one capsule of LifeSpa’s Iodine HP (12.5mg) once every two weeks.
+One large dose of iodine mimics a large sea vegetable meal, which helps flush accumulated toxic halogens like fluoride, bromide, and chloride out through the urine.13